How Long Does Meth Stay in Your System

 What Is the Half-Life of Meth?

-The period of time it takes for a drug’s active ingredient to decrease by half in your body is known as the half-life.
+The period it takes for a drug’s active ingredient to decrease by half in your body is known as the half-life.
 The half-life of methamphetamine is about 9 to 24 hours.
 This figure depends on the metabolism of the user, the amount used, the frequency of use, and other factors.

 It is important to remember that meth can have profound and long-term effects on the body and brain, lasting considerably longer than its half-life, especially with chronic usage or large doses.